 Rehiring Program for Workers Committed to Nursing Care

 In July 2016, Yamaha Corporation also introduced a system that allows an employee to be rehired if they retired to provide nursing care for a family member.
-In such cases, the valid re-employment period is within 5 years of said retirement.
+In such cases, the valid re-employment period is within 5 years of said retirement date.

 Promoting Employment of People with Disabilities

 Yamaha Corporation is promoting employment for people with disabilities as well as developing working conditions conducive to active participation for these employees.
-The Company strives to encourage independence for people with disabilities and to achieve a society of co-existence, which are the goals of Yamaha's hiring program in this area, while we are also increasing skills and spreading awareness within the Company.
+The company strives to encourage independence for people with disabilities and to achieve a society of co-existence, and works to increase skills and raise awareness within the company through understanding of individual characteristics, rational consideration, and job matching. through As of March 1, 2018, 82 people with

 Special Subsidiary* Yamaha Ai Works Co., Ltd.

 Established in 1989, Ai Works handles work tasks such as data processing, printing, filling/sealing envelopes, accounting, and benefit program-related tasks from Yamaha Group companies.
-Additionally, the company dedicates effort to activities for informing and educating others about employing persons with disabilities.
+Additionally, the company dedicates effort to activities for informing and educating others about employing persons with disabilities, holding learning sessions regarding disabled employees and workplace tours both internally and externally. ns regarding disabled employees and workplace tours both internally and externally. Ｉn April 2018 managerial positions for employees were created, and the company is appointing line managers with an understanding of the perspective of persons with disabilities in order to create workplaces in which employees can make better use of their skills and perform worthwhile tasks.

 - * Subsidiaries recognized under the Act for Eliminating Discrimination against Persons with Disabilities.
 Special subsidiaries must meet certain criteria in connection with the number and ratio of employees with disabilities.
 People with disabilities employed by such subsidiaries are counted as employees of the parent company when calculating its employment ratio.